The project so far

 - In March/April 2018, we ran a consultation where we asked for your views on the pipeline corridors.

 - In May 2018, following an in-depth analysis of the work done to date, as well as your feedback, we selected corridors G and J to take to the next stage.
 When combined, these formed the single preferred corridor.

-- In June 2018, we released an initial working route that follows the preferred corridor and has been developed by reviewing the available local technical data.
-It is an early view of where we might seek to install the pipeline and may be subject to change before we consult on our preferred route in autumn 2018.
+- In June 2018, we released an initial working route that followed the preferred corridor and was developed by reviewing the available local technical data.
+It was an early view of where we might seek to install the pipeline.

 - In September/October 2018, we ran a consultation where we asked for your views on a preferred route and sub-options along the preferred route.
 This consultation also included an early indication of potential environmental impacts and mitigations.

 - In January/February 2019 we ran a consultation seeking views on design refinements that may have different potential impacts for landowners, the environment and communities than our previous proposals.